hpc-uk/build-instructions/pyenvs/base/build_miniconda3_base_cirrus_py38.md

 conda deactivate
 ```

-Notice that the python configure command for pycuda has one anomalous setting, the `py36` suffix used for the boost python library name.
+Note that the python configure command for pycuda has one anomalous setting, the `py36` suffix used for the boost python library name.
-This is not a mistake; it ia merely a workaround required to get pycuda to build.
+This is not a mistake; it is merely a workaround required to get pycuda to build.

 Install general purpose python packages